k3karthic/ansible__busy-behind-nat/README.md

 Copy `ta.key` into the `ca` folder of the current directory.

-### BUSY Server
+### BUSY Server Setup

-Create and sign a certificate for the BUSY server,
+Run the following commands on the key signing server to create and sign a certificate for the BUSY server,
 ```
 ./easyrsa gen-req BUSY
 ./easyrsa sign-req BUSY